akkamin/akkamin.github.io/projects/projects-7.md

 <img class="ui large image rounded" src="../images/magic_leap_3.png">

 ### Hand Tracking
 One of the most interesting, yet also disappointing features of Magic Leap is its hand tracking.
 While the hand tracking features are simple to implement, they are lacking on their accuracy and responsiveness.
 The white balls in the images below are supposed to correlate to the center of my palms and the tips of my index fingers.
 In certain cases, the hand tracking is ok and gets the job done.
 However, when you move your hands around, the latency becomes very obvious.
 Additionally, depending on the angle you are viewing your hands the hand tracking can be very inaccurate.
 Currently the Magic Leap also supports around 7 hand gestures, these for the most part work quite well, though sometimes similarites between gestures can make it frustrating to work with.

+I mainly used the gestures in ways similar to key presses, for example, the "OK" gesture with your fingers allowed a user to switch modes, a "pinch" with your right hand inside a moveable object allowed you to move it around and a pinch inside a moveable object with your left hand allowed you to scale it.
+The white balls were set to stay on the position of my fingers and hands and acted as colliders for Unity's physics engine, enabling me to interact with virtual objects.

 Perhaps in the future, Magic Leap will expand the hand tracking options to include user specified objects, but for now, the only objects the Magic Leap can currently recognize and track are a users hands or 2D images.
 <img class="ui large image rounded" src="../images/magic_leap_5.png">